 Glen E Johnson, Ph.D.

-Internal Combustion Engines, Alternative Fuels & Powertrains for Ground Vehicles, Thermodynamics
+Professor of Mechanical Engineering teaching courses in the areas of Internal Combustion Engines, Alternative Fuels & Powertrains for Ground Vehicles, and Thermodynamics

 - BSME with High Distinction from Worcester Polytechnic Institute in 1973